50 Best Nursing Careers Based by Salary

 1. School Nurse

-What to expect: If what looks like the lowest salary in the ranking scares you off, consider that school nurses only work 9 to 10 months a year, have weekends and evenings off, and have fall and spring vacation.
+What can registered nurses expect: If the low salary scares you, consider that school nurses only work 9 to 10 months a year.
+They also have weekends and evenings off and have fall and spring vacations.
 Generally, a school nurse works without direct supervision from a nursing coordinator.
 School students are the main clients for school nurses who do wellness screenings and provide basic first aid and referral of students discovered to be ill.
-Your tasks will probably include medication administration.
+School nurses also take care of medication administration.
 A couple of years of experience following graduation and licensure will likely be essential.

 Median salary: $45,500.